 Test page in common settings configuration of Kanban board

 Use the new Tests page in common settings configuration dialog on Kanban board to control the test plan where the inline tests are created (Figure 77).
 Previously, any tests created on a card would automatically be added to a newly created test plan, provided no test plans existed that matched the area & iteration paths of the card.
-Now, you can override this behavior by configuring an existing test plan of your choice – all the tests will then be added to the selected test plan going forward.
+Now, you can override this behavior by configuring an existing test plan of your choice – all the tests are added to the selected test plan.
 Note that this functionality is only enabled if the Test annotation is turned on.